hadfieldn/toolkitPython/README.md

 Works with Python 2.7 or 3.
 Requires [NumPy](http://www.numpy.org).

-(Dependency on SciPy has been removed -- thanks @jlmcdonald !
+(Dependency on SciPy has been removed -- thanks @jlmcdonald!)